stonezyg/modernize-apps-katacoda/scenarios/moving-existing-apps/05-rerun-rhamt.md

 **1. Run the RHAMT CLI against the project**

-Click on the below command to re-execute the RHAMT CLI and analyze the new project:
+Click on the below command to clean the old build artifacts and re-execute the RHAMT CLI and analyze the new project:

 ```
+mvn clean
 ~/rhamt-cli-4.0.0.Beta4/bin/rhamt-cli \
   --sourceMode \
   --input ~/projects/monolith \